MillerLab-CPHG/PlaqView/README.md

 ## About *PlaqView*
 *PlaqView* is a standalone, interactive, and reproducible Shiny and R-based tool to explore single-cell RNA-sequencing data of human coronary artery samples.
 Our goal is to make these valuable data analytic tools publicly available to non-bioinformaticians.
 This is an open-sourced tool that is freely available and can be modified for other scRNA-seq data.
+Our latest preprint is available [HERE](https://www.biorxiv.org/content/10.1101/2020.10.27.357715v2)

 PlaqView is LIVE!
 [Check it out here](https://millerlab.shinyapps.io/PlaqView)